 Graph making?
 There’s an app for that.

 The significant advantage here is that you can record specific footage of something you’re referencing.
-You don’t need to scour through the internet looking for one that might be made in reference to what you’re talking about.
+You don’t need to scour through the internet looking for one that might be made about what you’re talking about.
 As an added benefit, you can even sell the b-roll video you make on your own website or other video stock sites as an added benefit.